 ArcGIS Pro Software | Branch of Geospatial Support

-The Branch of Geospatial Support (BOGS), offers free Geospatial Training to federally recognized Tribal employees!
+The Branch of Geospatial Support (BOGS), offers free Geospatial Training to federally recognized Tribal employees.

-BOGS will provide geospatial software and support to: authorized Bureau of Indian Affairs employees, federally recognized Tribal employees, and contracted or compacted Tribal employees under Public Law 93-638.
+BOGS will provide geospatial software and support to authorized: Bureau of Indian Affairs employees, federally recognized Tribal employees, and contracted or compacted Tribal employees under Public Law 93-638.

 To access the latest version of ArcGIS Pro, visit the BOGS website and scroll down to “Obtain Geospatial Software”.